Goldcoin (GLC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Goldcoin Historical Price

-According to the latest data gathered on Goldcoin live price page, the current price of Goldcoin is 0.00969906USD.
-The circulating supply of Goldcoin(GLC) is 1.15B GLC , giving it a market capitalization of $11.12M.
+According to the latest data gathered on Goldcoin live price page, the current price of Goldcoin is 0.00990025USD.
+The circulating supply of Goldcoin(GLC) is 1.15B GLC , giving it a market capitalization of $11.35M.

 The Goldcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GLC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.